aiven/aiven-docs/docs/platform/howto/byoc/assign-project-custom-cloud.md

 1. If you go for the **By selection** option, the **Assign organizational units** field and the **Assign projects** field show up.
-Enter the names of organizational units and/ or projects in which you want to be able to use your custom cloud.
+Enter the names of organizational units and/ or projects in which to be able to use your custom cloud.

 ## Prerequisites